lucasparada20/BicycleSharingSystems/README.md

-Additionally you can add one last interger max_nb_stations=nb to use nb number of stations only If you want to make an instance will all the real trips add the parameter output_trips=real
+Additionally you can add one last interger max_nb_stations=nb to use nb number of stations only If you want to make an instance will all the real trips change the parameter output_trips=real